luvolondon/fvtt-module-jitsiwebrtc/README.md

 v0.2.9
 Updated the included Jitsi Meet API Lib

+v0.2.10
+Included changes from @bekit to improve resolution selection

 # License
 This Foundry VTT module, writen by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.